GeorgeGkas/Data-Structures/Sets/Readme.md

 #### Using Bit Fields

 A better approach, well better from the space complexity scope, would be using bit-fields.
-This approach will give us the benefit to store more items in a set using the same implementation with ordinary arrays.
+This approach will give us the benefit to store more items in a set, in contrast to the same implementation with ordinary arrays.
 The amount of space that will be saved depends on many factors and that's because C data types vary by implementation.
-In most cases, when we working with `unsigned int` type the amount of elements we can store using the same set size is **32 * N** elements more than the same array implementation, for a set of **N** elements.
-However, the truth is that the real number of space will be saved depends on the compiler.
+The truth is that the real number of space will be saved depends on the compiler and/or the system architecture (x64 or x86).

 #### Using Linked Lists